caktus/guidebook/docs/testing/frontend.md

       })
     })

 Now we can write a test.
-Let\'s check that when our fake data is passed to the component, the result is a list with three items (corresponding to the three data points):
+Let's check that when our fake data is passed to the component, the result is a list with three items (corresponding to the three data points):